Search for Important Questions

 1. Which school gave rise to the concept of Human Rights?

-2. Who claimed 'Jurisprudence is the eye of law'?
+2. Who is considered the Father of English Jurisprudence?

-1. What are the functions of the Human Rights Council?
+1. What rights relating to education are guaranteed under the Universal Declaration of Human Rights (1948)?

 1. What is the time limit for information concerning human rights violations by exempted organizations under Section 24?